raghunath704/raghunath704/README.md

 # Hi, I'm Raghunath!

 ### I am a softwere enginner.
 I have hands-on experience in **Java**, **JavaScript**, **Node.js**, **React**, and **Spring Boot**.
 I also love diving into DSA and problem solving.

-### About Me :

--  I’m currently focused on building robust applications in Java and exploring the latest in web development.
--  I’m always learning new technologies and techniques in software development.
--  I’m open to collaborating on innovative projects across Java, JavaScript, Node.js, React, and Spring Boot.
--  Feel free to ask me about my experiences with DSA, problem solving, or any tech-related topics.
--  How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/raghunathdas) or [X](https://www.x.com/raghunath704).

 ### Projects :

 Here are a few projects from my GitHub: